Year-End Financial Planning

-Flexible spending accounts.
+Health and wellness Flexible spending accounts.
 Money in a flexible spending account (FSA) generally must be used by year-end or it will be forfeited.
 Recently, however, the IRS modified this rule to allow participants to carry over up to $500 of unused funds into the next year.
 (Your employer plan must elect to participate in this option, so be sure to check your plan terms to see if you can take advantage of the new rule.)

 If your employer has not elected the carry-over option, now's the time to schedule those doctor's appointments and stock up on items that are eligible for flexible spending.
 Taking action immediately may help relieve some last-minute headaches and ensure that you don't lose your hard-earned dollars.

 Additionally, open enrollment for certain employee benefit plans begins around this time of year.
 If you're not using an FSA, take stock of your qualifying expenses and consider whether setting up an FSA for 2015 would make sense.
 If you already use an FSA, assess how much extra you have left in the account (or how much of a deficit you ran) and recalculate your allotment for the New Year.

 Medicare enrollment.
 Open enrollment for Medicare started in October and ends December 7, 2014.
 For many, this is the only chance to change health and prescription drug coverage for 2015.
 If you want to make any changes, act now.

 Retirement planning Review your retirement plan allocation and contribution elections.
 If you're not taking full advantage of any matching features or potential tax benefits, consider maximizing your contributions.
 It's also a good time to ensure that your allocation remains in line with your objectives.